 Anish joined Watsi on March 12th, 2013.
-Five years ago, Anish became the 499th member to automatically support a new Watsi patient every month.
-Since then, 5,457 more people have become monthly donors!
-Anish's most recent donation traveled 8,300 miles to support Hla, a woman from Burma, to fund a CT scan.
+Six years ago, Anish became the 499th member to automatically support a new Watsi patient every month.
+Since then, 5,994 more people have become monthly donors!
+Anish's most recent donation traveled 8,500 miles to support Ruth, a fruit seller from Kenya, to fund a goiter removal.

 Anish has funded healthcare for 81 patients in 13 countries.

 Ruth is a fruit vendor from Kenya.
 She is a shy 30-year-old woman who lives in Kiambu town.
 She is married with three children, with her youngest eight months old.
 Ruth has a small business of selling fruits while her husband is a casual laborer with land selling agents.
 In March 2019, Ruth began to experience troubling symptoms, including an irritating dry cough and some difficulty in swallowing.
 She was diagnosed with a Multinodular Goiter and needs surgery to prevent her symptoms from getting worse.
 Our medical partner, African Mission Healthcare Foundation, is helping Ruth receive treatment.
 She is scheduled to undergo a thyroidectomy on September 3rd at our medical partner's care center.
 Surgeons will remove all or part of her thyroid gland.
 This procedure will cost $657, and she and her family need help raising money.
 “I am distressed and uncomfortable.
 It is very difficult to take care of my baby and they all need my support.
 I will appreciate if supported so that I can continue breastfeeding my baby and take care of the other two.
 When I am well I will also be able to resume my small business.
 Please help,” said Ruth.